 The lobster we got doesn’t look anything like the smaller one.
-So either they gave us the bigger one for what they quoted for the smaller one, or they gave us a third one that they never showed us.
+So either they gave us the bigger one for the price they quoted for the smaller one, or they gave us a third one that they never showed us.
 I don’t know.

-The best argument for Johnny Cay, was NO vallenato!
-This was largely the case on the entire island, because of the locals, but occasionally you’d find a tienda overrun by rolo or paisa or whatever Colombians who’d play that shit.
+The best argument for Johnny Cay was NO vallenato!
+This was largely the case on the entire island, but occasionally you’d find a tienda overrun by Colombian tourists who’d request it.
 But not on Johnny Cay.
 Nothing but pure dub reggae.

-The #1 activity according to TripAdvisor (as well as 4, 5, 6, 7, 8, and 9) was scuba diving.
-I love to swim, and every time I’ve seen scuba diving on television I thought it’d be perfect for me, seeing as I love to swim.
-Swimming with no time limit underwater so you can explore coral reefs and fishes and maybe shipwrecked boats – that sounds just right for me.
+TripAdvisor’s #1 activity in San Andres was scuba diving.
+I love to swim, and every time I’ve seen scuba diving on television I thought it’d be perfect.
+Swimming with no time limit underwater so you can explore coral reefs and fishes and maybe shipwrecked boats – awesome!

-One detail you don’t think about when seeing it on television – you can’t breathe through your nose.
-Only your mouth.
+One detail television never tells you – you can only breathe through your mouth.
 That can make you a little nauseous.

-What you maybe would’ve guessed from TV is how heavy those tanks are.
-They’re heavy enough to sink you.
-To go back to the surface of the water, you have to inflate air into a vest.
-Going up or down is nothing like swimming.
-And swimming sideways is slow and difficult because the tank is heavy.
+The oxygen tank is heavy enough to sink you.
+To swim up or go back to the surface of the water, you inflate air into a vest.
+It’s nothing like swimming.

 Acuario: Snorkeling and Playing with Manta Rays

 They also have a manta ray with its stinger cut off.
-There’s one guy whose job it is not to let it get away while they let all the tourists touch it and hold it.
+There’s a guy whose job is not to let it get away while they let tourists touch and hold the de-tailed manta ray.
 Wifey indulged, I did not.